espnet/data_example/README.md

       uttidB b.flac
       ```
   - `wavs` directory exists at the same level of `data` in this example, but this is not requirement.
-- If you don't have speaker information, it can be dummy data because actually most recipes doesn't use speaker information.
+- If you don't have speaker information, it can be dummy data because actually most recipes don't use speaker information.
     ```
     uttidA dummy
     uttidB dummy